 Nvidia graphics card deals

 The most powerful graphics card is now widely available.
-Amazon has some under $600, Newegg has some new inventory on a $570 model, but the rest are price gouging models not worth your money.
+Amazon has some under $600, Newegg has some new inventory on a $590 model, and there are plenty of reasonably prices cards now.
 Keep checking Amazon / Newegg for new inventory around the same price, too.

 You want a GTX 1070?
 Sure you do, and so does everyone else.
 It's the best graphics card overall, in our view, delivering awesome performance at a price that doesn't quite break the bank now that prices are back around average.
 The baseline official MSRP is $380, and we're now occasionally seeing prices below that.

-Here's the cheapest option from Nvidia's latest range of cards, and it'll be battling it out against AMD's RX 480.
-The 6GB version is $240 on Newegg, and you can also find the excellent value 3GB version for $185.
+Here's a cheaper option from Nvidia's latest range of cards, and it'll be battling it out against AMD's RX 480.
+The 6GB version is $250 on Amazon, and you can also find the excellent value 3GB version for $190.

 Rounding out Nvidia's 10 series graphics cards is the GTX 1050, and it's very high up the relative price / performance scale, especially in the US.
 The 2GB of VRAM may cause some problems down the line, as games are quickly progressing beyond that.
 For now though, you can find these for as cheap as $110 at Newegg.

 Oh, how the mighty have fallen!
-Considering it's only slightly slower than a GTX 1070, plus some good overclocking potential, it's still worth a look once the price goes down to something reasonable.
+Considering it's only slightly slower than a GTX 1070, plus some good overclocking potential, it's still worth a look once the price goes down to something reasonable, but it's tough to find them right now.
 Don't forget that it uses 250W compared to the 150W on the 1070, though!

-The GTX 970 was recently our favorite overall graphics card but it's seen better days now.
-This refurbished one is on Newegg for $280.
-It's back down around RX 480 prices right now, which is a decent deal.
+The GTX 970 was once our favorite overall graphics card but it's seen better days now.
+It'll still give you good power, but wait for it to go back below RX 480 prices before considering this one though.

 AMD graphics card deals

-The R9 Fury is sitting at $240 at the moment, which is a nice price cut from last week.
+The R9 Fury is sitting at $260 at the moment, back up from what was a nice price cut last week.
 Most other cards in this range are still pretty expensive, so if the Fury X sells out this is still a good alternative.

 We've talked about the cost of HBM and it's silicon interposer, and how it could easily push the manufacturing cost of AMD's Fiji into the $400+ range.
 Anything less and they're probably losing money (or at least not making any).
 If you want a compact card that's still fast, though, the Nano may be worth a look.

 There are still a lot of price gouging models out there for AMD's new hotness, the RX 480.
-But we are starting to see some improvements in the number of stock.
-The best right now is around $220 for the 8GB version, and $160 for the 4GB version.
+But we are starting to see some improvements in the number of stock that are below RRP.
+The best right now is around $200 for the 8GB version, and $155 for the 4GB version.

 For the same price as a 3GB GTX 1060 you can get AMD's 4GB Radeon RX 470 right now at Newegg.
 Alternatively you can opt for an 8GB version, which is up around $185.